Some Will, Some Won't: Critical reception

-David Parkinson, a reviewer for the Radio Times, comments: "Some people really will find this comic calamity funny, but they'll be in a very small minority."
-While "Laughter in Paradise was a patchy, but thoroughly amiable slice of whimsy", Parkinson believes "this insipid remake" is "not only an insult to the memory of the original, but it also breaches the Trades Descriptions Act" if it is intended to be a comedy and wastes a good cast.
+David Parkinson, reviewing in the Radio Times, commented: Some people really will find this comic calamity funny, but they'll be in a very small minority.
+Laughter in Paradise was a patchy, but thoroughly amiable slice of whimsy ....
+If this insipid remake is supposed to be a comedy, however, it's not only an insult to the memory of the original, but it also breaches the Trades Descriptions Act.
+What makes this an even more depressing experience is the utter waste of a cast ... as the quartet forced to humiliate themselves to benefit from joker Wilfrid Brambell's will.
+If you hear any laughter, it'll be the chortling spirit of Laughter in Paradise director Mario Zampi.